Richard W. B. Clarke: Honours

 Richard Clarke was given the honours of OBE in 1944, Companion of the Bath in 1951, and Knight Commander of the Bath in 1964.

 Personal life

 He was the father of politician Charles Clarke.

-According to Clarke's son Mark, the nickname "Otto" was possibly because of Clarke's "forceful" personality was considered Germanic.
+According to Clarke's son Mark, the nickname "Otto" was possibly because Clarke's "forceful" personality was considered Germanic.
 According to Sir Sam Brittan, "it was because his round glasses and the bridge over the nose looked like OTTO."

 He devised the English Chess Federation (formerly British Chess Federation) Grading System, first published in 1958, whereby points are scored by chess players for every game played in a registered competition.